DanielBandarica02/SOC-HomeLab/docs/04-attack-scenarios/01-full-kill-chain-ssh-to-windows.md

 | 230    | 0.6%       | Rule 100012 (pfSense VLAN 10 → VLAN 20 blocked)                | 1        |
 | ~1,747 | 4.4%       | Windows Security 4624/4634, Sysmon Process Create, sudo, others | 3-8      |

+### The 86.9% observation

+The dominant characteristic of the alert volume is that a single phase — reconnaissance via nmap — produced **86.9% of all alerts**.
+The attack included high-signal events across every subsequent phase (successful compromise, credential theft, lateral movement, persistence), yet those events are numerically buried under the nmap firewall drop noise.

+In an operational SOC context, this is an **alert fatigue problem of the highest order**.
+An L1 analyst reviewing a dashboard showing 40,034 alerts would be unable to identify the six or seven genuinely critical events (the RDP lateral movement alert, the ssh authorized_keys modification, the successful login from a Kali IP address) without significant time-consuming triage.

+### Why the volume happened

+Wazuh's default behaviour for pfSense firewall block events is to emit one alert per blocked packet.
+During Phase 1's nmap TCP SYN scan against 254 hosts on 6 ports, followed by service enumeration against 2 hosts on 2 ports each, tens of thousands of individual TCP packets attempted to traverse the firewall.
+Each blocked packet became an individual alert.
+Rule 100010 (the pfSense block base rule from Phase 5 Part 5) fires at level 3 per event with no aggregation logic, resulting in the observed volume.

+This is not a defect of rule 100010 — it functions exactly as designed, providing raw per-packet visibility for archive queries and forensic analysis.
+It is a defect of **the operational alert layer**, which should be filtered or aggregated before reaching the dashboard the SOC L1 uses for triage.

+### The rule 100011 result

+An important positive result appears within the numbers: **rule 100011 fired 256 times**.
+This rule was written in Phase 5 Part 5 to detect specifically the "VLAN 20 → VLAN 10 blocked" segmentation violation with level 10 severity and MITRE T1021/T1210 mapping.
+The fact that rule 100011 fired 230 times during this scenario confirms that the custom detection engineering from Phase 5 activated correctly under real attack conditions.
+Similarly, rule 100012 (the reverse-direction rule mentioned as roadmap in Phase 5 Part 5 and subsequently deployed) also fired 230 times, providing bidirectional visibility of cross-VLAN attempts.

+The 486 total alerts from these two custom rules would be the natural focus of L1 investigation in a production environment — they carry MITRE mapping, elevated severity, and specifically describe segmentation policy violations.
+They are not lost in the noise if the analyst filters by rule severity or MITRE tactic.
+The problem is that the default dashboard view does not filter, and 34,800 level-3 events dominate the visualisation.